Ankur447/Ankur447/README.md

 - 👋 Hi, I’m @Ankur447
-- 👀 I’m interested in Web dev and AR/VR Technology
+- 👀 I’m interested in Web3 dev and AR/VR Technology
 - 🌱 I’m currently learning bachelor's in Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/ankur-bahadure-6657b822b